jonigl/ollama-mcp-bridge/README.md

 - **Ollama-compatible endpoints:**
   - `POST /api/chat` — Chat endpoint (same as Ollama API, but with MCP tool support)
     - **This is the only endpoint where MCP server tools are integrated.** All tool calls are handled and responses are merged transparently for the client.
-  - **All other endpoints** (except `/api/chat` and `/health`) are fully proxied to the underlying Ollama server with no modification.
+  - **All other endpoints** (except `/api/chat`, `/health`, and `/version`) are fully proxied to the underlying Ollama server with no modification.
 You can use your existing Ollama clients and libraries as usual.
-- **Health check:**
+- **Bridge-specific endpoints:**
-  - `GET /health` — Specific to `ollama-mcp-bridge` (not proxied)
+  - `GET /health` — Health check endpoint (not proxied)
+  - `GET /version` — Version information and update check

 > [!IMPORTANT]
 > `/api/chat` is the only endpoint with MCP tool integration.
-All other endpoints are transparently proxied to Ollama. `/health` is specific to the bridge.
+All other endpoints are transparently proxied to Ollama. `/health` and `/version` are specific to the bridge.

 This bridge acts as a drop-in proxy for the Ollama API, but with all MCP tools from all connected servers available to every `/api/chat` request.
 You can use your existing Ollama clients and libraries, just point them to this bridge instead of your Ollama server.